cbcrg/tcoffee/docs/tcoffee_manual.rst

 You will get two alignments that have roughly the same score but are different.
 You can still use these two alternative alignments by comparing them to identify regions that have been aligned identically by the two matrices.
 These regions are usually more trustworthy.

-Comparing Two Alternative Alignments
+Comparing two alternative alignments
 ------------------------------------
-If you change the parameters, you will end up with alternative alignemnts.
+If you change the parameters, you will end up with alternative alignments.
 It can be interesting to compare them quantitatively.
 T-Coffee comes along with an alignment comparison module named aln_compare.
 You can use it to estimate the amount of difference between your two alignments:

 ::